The aortic valve is the final door the blood passes through before leaving the heart to feed the body.

 Diagnosis

-- It visualizes the valve movement.
+- It provides real-time images of the valve leaflets moving.

 Treatment Options